freewind-demos/typescript-puppeteer-goto-same-route-demo/README.md

 ```

 Note: since puppeteer needs to download a very huge Chrome which makes the installation quite slow,
-I prefer install puppeteer globally and link it to this project before running.
+I prefer install puppeteer globally and reuse it in all my puppeteer demos.